NGO Experts Logo

 Q1: What are the benefits of having a 12A certificate?

-A: A 12A certificate provides tax exemption on income, allows donations from foreign sources, and enhances credibility.
+Ans1: A 12A certificate provides tax exemption on income, allows donations from foreign sources and enhances credibility.

-Q2: Can an organization have both 12A and 80G certificates?
+Q2: Can an organisation have both a 12A Certificate and an 80G certificate?

-A: Yes, an organization can have both certificates, as they serve different purposes.
+Ans2: Yes, an organisation can have both certificates, as they serve different purposes.

-A: The 80G certificate is typically valid for a period of 2 to 5 years and needs to be renewed.
+Ans3: The 80G certificate is typically valid for 2 to 5 years and must be renewed.

 Q4: Can individuals claim tax deductions for donations without an 80G certificate?

-A: No, individuals can only claim tax deductions if the organization has an 80G certificate.
+Ans4: No, individuals can claim tax deductions only if the organisation has an 80G certificate.

 Q5: Are religious institutions eligible for 12A and 80G certificates?